About the Michigan Center on the Demography of Aging (MiCDA)

-Program Development (Core B) supports new program development, including pilot projects and support for faculty development through both recruitment and the expansion of aging activity among junior and senior faculty.
+Program Development (Core B) supports new program development, including pilot projects and support for faculty development.

-External Networks (Core C) operates 5 research networks with members around the world.
+External Networks (Core C) operates 4 research networks with members around the world.
 The overarching goal of the networks is to foster national and international collaboration on research in aging.
-Four of the networks have an international focus.

-External Research Resources Support and Dissemination (Core D) supports outreach and dissemination including editorial & publication dissemination services, as well as supporting seminars and workshops.
+External Research Resources Support and Dissemination (Core D) supports outreach and dissemination including online tutorials and workshops.

 Statistical Data Enclave (Core E) provides HRS, PSID and MiCDA affiliated researchers with secure access to restricted data.